AVSystem/developer-zone/docs/Device_tests/Test_actions.md

  - Firmware – the ID of the resource used as the firmware source.
  - Update timeout – the time period in seconds within which the firmware update should be completed.
 In case the timeout is up and the update process has not finished, the action will fail.
  - Delivery method – The protocol and transfer method used to deliver the firmware file to the device.
  - Use notifications – if set to true, an OBSERVE will be issued automatically for the ‘State’ and ‘Update result’ parameters while upgrading the device.
-The notifications returned by the device will be visible in the test case logs.
+The notifications returned by the device will be visible in the test logs.
  - Expected update result – if the update result you enter here equals the result returned by the device, the test will be passed.
 If left blank, the server will expect the default result defined by the LwM2M standard.
 You can choose among the ten update results defined as per the LwM2M protocol specification.

 ### WAIT